AdobeDocs/analytics-platform.en/help/data-ingestion/mobilesdk.md

 #### **Extensions**

-Add the Adobe Platform Web SDK extension to your tag to ensure you can send data to Adobe Experience Platform (via your datastream).
+Add the Adobe Platform Edge Network extension to your tag to ensure you can send data to Adobe Experience Platform (via your datastream).

 To create and configure the Adobe Experience Platform Web SDK extension: